th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/codec.md

 - [th2-net/th2-codec-sailfish](https://github.com/th2-net/th2-codec-sailfish) - all codecs that use Sailfish as a library were made using this library.

-## Other type:
+### Other type:

 [th2-net/th2-codec-generic](https://github.com/th2-net/th2-codec-generic) - collection of codecs for 4 different protocols using their sailfish implementation and `th2-codec-sailsfish` library.
 It contains 4 docker images, each of them is a box.

-# Functions:
+## Functions:
-The `codec` component handles message flows between components such as conn, act, check1, read and other.
-On a schemes below you can see example of interaction with other th2 components .
+The `codec` component handles message flows between components such as `conn`, `act`, `check1`, `read` and other.
+On a schemes below you can see the example of interaction with other th2 components .

 ![](/img/boxes/exactpro/codec/codec_interaction_with_other_components.png)

 The `codec` component have 8 pins - 4 stream, and 4 general ones.
-Functionality of stream and general pins is same, but creating a component with 8 pins instead of two with 4 same pins were selected to decrease amount of configuration in infra-schema and resource requirements of resulting system.
-Main user of general pins is data-provider component, other components are usually connected to general pins.
+Functionality of stream and general pins is the same, but creating a component with 8 pins instead of two with 4 same pins were selected to decrease amount of configuration in infra-schema and resource requirements of resulting system.
+Main user of general pins is a data-provider component, other components are usually connected to general pins.

-## Why do we need a chain of codecs?
+### Why do we need a chain of codecs?

 It is a very common case when the messages you send or receive from the system have the following structure: a transport layer protocol and a payload wrapped into the transport layer.
 The payload can be any other protocol (even another transport protocol and a different payload wrapped into it).
 Also, sometimes different systems use the same transport protocol but with different payload wrapped into it (e.g. HTTP + JSON, HTTP + FIX).

 Using chain of `codec` components allows to get rid of codec`s that combines the logic of existing ones and reduce the number of "connect", “read", "hand" boxes that should be developed.

-If `codec` component gets message that do not match expected format (raw message of corresponding protocol to in_codec_decode pin and parsed message  to in_codec_encode pin) it will be sent through corresponding out pins without changes.
+If `codec` component gets a message that does not match an expected format (raw message of corresponding protocol to `in_codec_decode` pin and parsed message to `in_codec_encode` pin) it will be sent through the  corresponding out pins without changes.

 Several codecs can be joined into a chain of codecs to reuse already implemented codecs.
 For example, you have HTTP, JSON and XML `codec`.
 You can join them together for decoding XML over HTTP or JSON over HTTP.

-# Configuration:
+## Configuration:

-## Configuration parameters
+### Configuration parameters
 The `codec` settings can be specified in `codecSettings` field of `custom-config`.

 For example: